zauberzeug/nicegui-template/CONTRIBUTING.md

 When submitting a PR, please make sure that the code follows the existing coding style and that all tests are passing.
 If you're adding a new feature, please include tests that cover the new functionality.

+## AI-Assisted Contributions

+We welcome and encourage the use of AI coding assistants (like GitHub Copilot, Cursor, etc.)!

+### For Contributors Using AI Tools

+When using AI assistants:

+- Always review and understand AI-generated code before committing
+- Ensure the code follows our style guidelines and principles
+- Test AI-generated code thoroughly
+- Don't blindly accept suggestions - think critically about the solutions

+### For Projects Created with This Template

+Projects created with this template can optionally include:

+- `AGENT.md` - AI-specific coding guidelines and project context
+- `.github/copilot-instructions.md` - GitHub Copilot-specific instructions
+- `.cursor/rules` - Cursor-specific instructions
+- `.cursor/commands/*.md` - Cursor-specific commands
+- `CONTRIBUTING.md` - General contribution guidelines

+These files help AI assistants understand your project better and generate more appropriate code.

 ## YouTube